yuanoOo/mcp-oceanbase/doc/oceanbase_mcp_server.md

 ```bash
 cp .env.template .env
 ```
-### If the dependency packages cannot be downloaded via UV due to network issues, you can change the mirror source to the Alibaba Cloud mirror source.
+### If the dependency packages cannot be downloaded via uv due to network issues, you can change the mirror source to the Alibaba Cloud mirror source.
 ```bash
 export UV_DEFAULT_INDEX="https://mirrors.aliyun.com/pypi/simple/"
 ```